-- A. We do not know of any matters that may come before the 2018 Annual Q. Are there other Meeting other than as discussed in this proxy statement.
-If any other matters matters to be voted on at the 2018 Annual are properly presented at the 2018 Annual Meeting, the persons named in the accompanying proxy intend to vote, or otherwise act, in accordance with Meeting? their judgment on the matter subject to compliance with Rule 14a-4(c) of the Exchange Act. - Q. Where can I find the A. We will report the voting results in a Current Report on Form 8-K within four business days following the conclusion of the 2018 Annual Meeting. - A. The Company's internet address is www.casella.com.
+- on at the 2018 Annual Meeting? - Q. Are there other matters to be voted A. We do not know of any matters that may come before the 2018 Annual Meeting other than as discussed in this proxy statement.
+If any other matters are properly presented at the 2018 Annual Meeting, the persons named in the accompanying proxy intend to vote, or otherwise act, in accordance with their judgment on the matter subject to compliance with Rule 14a-4(c) of the Exchange Act. - Q. Where can I find the voting results?
+A. We will report the voting results in a Current Report on Form 8-K within four business days following the conclusion of the 2018 Annual Meeting. - Q. What is the Company's Internet address? - A. The Company's internet address is www.casella.com.
 The Company's filings with the SEC are available free of charge via a link from this address.
 Unless expressly indicated otherwise, information contained on our website is not part of this proxy statement.
 In addition, none of the information on the other websites listed in this proxy statement is part of this proxy statement.
-These website addresses are intended to be inactive textual references only. - A. Only holders of the Company's shares as of the record date are entitled to attend the 2018 Annual Meeting.
+These website addresses are intended to be inactive textual references only. - Q. May I attend the 2018 Annual Meeting? - A. Only holders of the Company's shares as of the record date are entitled to attend the 2018 Annual Meeting.
 If you are a stockholder of record, please be prepared to provide proper identification, such as a driver's license or state identification card.
 If you hold your shares in "street name," you will need to provide proof of ownership, such as a recent account statement or letter from your bank, broker or other nominee, along with proper identification.
 The Company reserves the right to deny admittance to anyone who cannot adequately show proof of share ownership as of the record date.